- Discussion:

--This article serves as a rebuttal to the claims of Trent Horn at Catholic Answers in regards to the question of whether the office of pope is historical.
-Following are a few excerpts from the author along with a critique:
+-This article serves as a rebuttal to the claims of Trent Horn in regards to the question of whether the office of pope is biblical and historical.
+Each of the author's claims are cited in bold and followed with critical commentary:

 "But didn’t Peter refer to himself as a “fellow elder” and not as “pope” in 1 Peter 5:1?
 Yes, but in this passage Peter is demonstrating humility that he is encouraging other priests to practice.
 He wrote, “Clothe yourselves, all of you, with humility toward one another” (5:5), so exalting his status would have contradicted his message.
 Besides, St. Paul often referred to himself as a mere deacon (see 1 Cor.
 3:5, 2 Cor.
 11:23) and even said he was “the very least of all the saints” (Eph.
 3:8)—but that did not take away from his authority as an apostle.
 Likewise, Peter’s description of himself as an elder does not take away from his authority as being “first” among the apostles (Matt 10:2)."

 The above argument rests on a few questionable presuppositions: 1.)
-Peter described himself in the humblest of terms in order that he set a good moral example and not that he knew nothing in regards to having been bestowed papal authority, and 2.)
+Peter described himself in the humblest of terms in order that he set a good moral example, not that he knew nothing in regards to having been bestowed papal authority, and 2.)
 Peter was addressing members of an ordained ministerial priesthood.
-There is no evidence for either claim.
-Even granting that the apostle is setting forth a model for other pastors to emulate, 1 Peter 5:1 weakens the Roman Catholic case for Peter being first pope because it indicates that he put himself on par with other elders in the church.
+Nothing in the context of 1 Peter 5 gives credence to either of these.
+Further, even granting that the apostle is setting forth a model for other elders to emulate, the text weakens the idea of Peter being first pope because it shows him putting himself on par with other elders in the church.
 He never indicates being in a superior position of authority.
-He never distinguished himself from other elders in the church.
+He never distinguished himself from other leaders in the church, and no one else is recorded as recognizing his special authority.

 "In regard to the authority of the Bishop of Rome as Peter’s successor, in the first century Clement of Rome (the fourth pope) intervened in a dispute in the Church of Corinth.
 He warned those who disobeyed him that they would “involve themselves in transgression and in no small danger,” thus demonstrating his authority over non-Roman Christians."